trayldev/structure-todo-list-project/README.md

 **That's it!** We now have a basic react app ready to be run.
 Go ahead and run `npm start` and checkout `http://localhost:3030`.

-Checkpoint: If you are stuck on this at all, feel free to check out the code for this repository at https://github.com/trayldev/structure-todo-list-project and go to the commit `complete-hello-world-app`.

 ---

 # Part 2: Express Serve Content